nlparis/SanFran6Homes/README.md

 plot.ly - for metric 1
 http://www.chartjs.org and their javascript files for metrics 2 and 3 https://www.latlong.net/place/san-francisco-ca-usa-594.html for San Francisco's geo-location (latitude/longitude)
+https://jekyllrb.com to run my site locally and for an attempted use of their code structure.
+(Upon putting my code on github Jekyll did not sync with my html the same way as it did locally.)